Vacationly/listing-details/README.md

 - Sleeping arrangements
 - House rules
 - Cancellation policy
-- Video tour (add-on to what AirBnB actually has)
+- Video tour

-Data is randomly generated to fill in each part of the component.
+Each of these components is populated with mock data for 100 listings.
 See a sample of data sent to the client here: https://gist.github.com/bcronin2/4b220cb71d18c3ca3a94afa0b39f33c9

 ## Related Projects